top of page

 • Macros have assigned calorie amounts that are always constant:

-• "Counting macros” is really just another, more nutritionally well rounded way of counting calories! 🤯
+• "Counting macros” is really just another usually more nutritionally well rounded way of counting calories! 🤯

-• Macros are truly individualized and will vary from person to person (my macros will not work for you and vice versa because you are not me.
-Are you seeing a theme here?)
+• Macros are truly individualized and will vary from person to person (my macros will not work for you because you are not me and vice versa)

 bottom of page